jhook777/5hell-for-Grey-Hack-the-Game/README.md

 mark as importable
 Build to /root/src/dtools.5pk

-Copy battleship.5pk.src and blackjack.5pk.src to code editor and build to /root/src/blackjack.5pk and /root/src/battleship.5pk
+Copy battleship.5pk.src and blackjack.5pk.src and drugwars.5pk.src to code editor and build to /root/src/blackjack.5pk and /root/src/battleship.5pk and /root/src/drugwars.5pk
 be sure to mark as importable

 copy 5phinx.5pk.src to code editor and build to